 In 2018, Bob Dixon was elected to the Greene County Commission as Presiding Commissioner.

 After graduating Christian Schools of Springfield, he attended Missouri State University.
-He went on to earn a Bachelor of Science degree in Business Administration from Drury University in 1997 and a master of education graduating magna cum laude with department distinction.
-He later returned to Drury, earning a Human Services degree in 2009.
+He went on to earn a Bachelor of Science degree in Business Administration from Drury University in 1997 graduating magna cum laude with departmental distinction.
+He later returned to Drury, earning a Master of Education, Human Services degree in 2009.

-Bob entered public service in 2002 when the people of southern Greene County elected him to the Missouri House of Representatives.
+Bob entered public service in 2002 when the people of southeastern Greene County elected him to the Missouri House of Representatives.
 Voters returned him to the House three more times in 2004, 2006 and 2008.
 Twice his colleagues elected him to a leadership position as Majority Caucus Chairman.
 He was appointed both Majority Caucus Chaplain and the Chairman of the Transportation Committee.

 In his role as Presiding Commissioner, he looks forward to using his background in the Senate and the private sector to better the lives of the citizens of Greene County.
 He welcomes and appreciates the advice, direction and counsel of fellow citizens to make that a reality.